-NOTE: July is traditionally a summer vacation month in Finland and responses to inquiries about invitation letters may be delayed.
+NOTE: June and July are traditionally summer vacation months in Finland and responses to inquiries about invitation letters may be delayed.
 Applicants are advised to contact Finnish host institutions well ahead of time to solicit an invitation letter for their application.
-In case the invitation letter would not be available in time for the application deadline, applicants are advised to contact IIE/CIES.
+In case the invitation letter is not available in time for the application deadline, applicants are advised to contact IIE/CIES.

 - The timing of the visit (for example: 4 months September-December, or 1 September to 31 December)

 - The name of the academic host who will be primarily working with the scholar, as a contact person for administrative matters (incl. pre-arrangements for the visit, meeting the scholar at the airport, and serving as the host during the visit; see checklist below)

 - The benefits of the scholar’s visit to the host institution (for research cooperation or teaching for example)

 - Benefits of the scholar’s visit beyond the host institution (for the academic field or society, for example)